connexcs/docs/docs/setup/advanced/prefix-set.md

 ## Flags

-You can also use Flags to create a *Global CLI Blacklist* or a *Global Dialled Number Blacklist*.
-This will prevent all calls going through the system which match the prefix set added
+You can also use Flags to create a *Global CLI Blacklist* or a *Global Dialled Number Blacklist* (Aka Block List) This will prevent all calls going through the system which match the prefix set added

 !!! warning